Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 VMAX VX2 Pro Wide Handlebars

 If there was one area of its design that I felt didn’t live up to the rest, it would be its lack of suspension.
-Yet, the 10-inch pneumatic tires supply heaps of traction and cushioning to ensure a high level of ride quality – just don’t expect a magic carpet ride (for this, check out the SPLACH Turbo, Horizon, or if you don’t mind a scooter that’s a little heavier, the VMAX VX4).
+Yet, the 10-inch pneumatic tires supply heaps of traction and cushioning to ensure a high level of ride quality – just don’t expect a magic carpet ride (for this, check out the SPLACH Turbo, or if you don’t mind a scooter that’s a little heavier, the VMAX VX4).

 VMAX VX2 Pro Tire